 To start, lay down a layer of green waste, such as vegetable scraps or grass clippings.
 Then, sprinkle a thin layer of crushed clam shells over it.
 Follow with brown waste, like dried leaves or cardboard.
 Repeat this layering process, ensuring the shells are well-integrated each time.

-Balancing Your Compost Mix
+Balancing your Compost Mix

 To create a balanced compost mix, you need to understand the difference between green and brown materials.
+Guarantee you’re maintaining the right moisture and aeration levels.

 Pay attention to the carbon-nitrogen ratio to keep your compost healthy and efficient.

-Green Vs. Brown Materials
+Green Vs Brown Materials

 Balancing your compost mix hinges on understanding the essential difference between green materials, rich in nitrogen, and brown materials, abundant in carbon.
 Green materials include items like fruit scraps, vegetable peels, coffee grounds, and fresh grass clippings.
 They decompose quickly and provide necessary nitrogen, important for microbial growth and activity.